fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     ![TSM GNS Performance - latency rising](../images/vmware-tsm-gns-performance-p99-latency.png)

-9. Navigate to the SLO Status and view violation there
+9. In the TSM UI navigate back to the `SLO Status` page and view the SLO violation for `P99 Latency` of the shopping service.

     ![TSM SLO Status](../images/vmware-tsm-slo-status.png)